cloud-bulldozer/e2e-benchmarking/workloads/kube-burner/README.md

 The `node-density` and `node-density-heavy` workloads support the following environment variables:

 - **NODE_COUNT**: Number of worker nodes to deploy the pods on.
 During the workload nodes will be labeled with `node-density=true`.
-Defaults to 4.
+Defaults to the number of worker nodes across the cluster
 - **PODS_PER_NODE**: Define the maximum number of pods to deploy on each labeled node.
 Defaults to 250

 These workloads create different objects each: